luigicesarini/pysmev/README.rst

 =================

 PySMEV contains a set of methods to apply the Simplified Metastatistical Extreme
-Value analysis as implementd in:
+Value analysis as presented in:

+Francesco Marra.
+(2020).
+A Unified Framework for Extreme Sub-daily Precipitation Frequency Analyses based on Ordinary Events - data & codes (Versione v1).
+Zenodo. https://doi.org/10.5281/zenodo.3971558

+The scripts were tested on data coming from:

 Dallan, E., & Marra, F. (2022).
 Enhanced summer convection explains observed trends in extreme subdaily precipitation in the Eastern Italian Alps - Codes & data (Versione v1).
 Zenodo. https://doi.org/10.5281/zenodo.6088848